Broad-billed Hummingbird

 Black-chinned Hummingbird

-Lacks the red bill of the Broad-billed; males have a black throat with a purple base and a white chest.
+Lacks the red bill entirely, featuring a dark bill and a black throat with a thin purple band.

 Frequently Asked Questions